SaiSurajSuravajhala/Flask-App-with-CI-CD-Pipeline/README.md

 ## Setup Instructions
 1. Clone this repository
 2. Add DockerHub credentials as GitHub repository secrets
-3. Push changes to the main branch to trigger the CI/CD pipeline
+3. Push changes to the main branch to trigger the CI/CD pipeline.